CyberShifter/Packet-Analysis/README.md

 ![14](https://imgur.com/9FoBUdG.png)
 ![15](https://imgur.com/H5bTH53.png)

 In this case, the **whoami** command was executed to confirm the user identity on the Ubuntu VM.
-While the username is visible, the password is encryptedâ€”demonstrating the vulnerability of Telnet as an insecure protocol for remote access.
+While the username is visible, the password is also visible as well, as my password is the most insecure of them all, which is........ password!
+Overall this demonstrates the vulnerability of Telnet as an insecure protocol for remote access.

 ![16](https://imgur.com/ZZxuOu8.png)